-All foreign fishing vessels arriving in New Zealand with fish on board are required to apply for approval to possess fish in New Zealand waters and are inspected upon arrival by Ministry for Primary Industries Fisheries Officers.
-There are no vessels involved in transhipment.
+All foreign fishing vessels arriving in New Zealand with fish on board are required to apply for approval to possess fish in New Zealand waters and are inspected upon arrival by Ministry for Primary Industries Fishery Officers.
+There are no New Zealand flagged vessels involved in transhipment.